eitanf/sysconf/data/conf/README.md

 Empty fields (where not data was available or applicable) are denoted as empty strings or lists, according to the field's type.

+Some conferences from fields other than 'Systems' are mostly empty, collecting only minimal author information.

 ### Field description {-}

 * `key` (string): Short conference name.